maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/README.md

   development tools and debug tools as you can.
 Though jumping from thing to thin, and telling but not showing is quicker.
 A compromise - post links and research further topics?
+- Use light IDE theme as it's easier to read off projector (based on user feedback)

 Todos: